cbk/API-USNavalObservatory/README.md

 # perl6-API-USNavalObservatory [![Build Status](https://travis-ci.org/cbk/API-USNavalObservatory.svg?branch=master)](https://travis-ci.org/cbk/API-USNavalObservatory)

 ## SYNOPSIS
-Simple Perl 6 interface to the U.S. Naval Observatory, Astronomical Applications API v2.0.1 which can be found at http://aa.usno.navy.mil/data/docs/api.php
+Simple Perl 6 interface to the U.S. Naval Observatory, Astronomical Applications API v2.2.0 which can be found at http://aa.usno.navy.mil/data/docs/api.php

 You may choose  to use an 8 character alphanumeric identifier in your forms or scripts.
 This API has a default of 'P6mod' which is registered with the U.S. Naval Observatory as the default ID of this API.
 The 'AA' ID is used internally by the U.S. Naval Observatory and thus can not be used.
-You may use any other identifier you want to ID
+You may use any other identifier you want for apiID.
 #### EXAMPLE:
 the following example creates a new API::NavalObservatory object called $webAgent and sets the apiID to 'MyID'.
 ```
 my $webAgent = API::USNavalObservatory.new( apiID => "MyID" );
 ```

+## Returns
+* For services which return text, you will receive an JSON formatted blob of text.
+* For services which produce a image, this API will save the .PNG file in the current working directory.

 ## Methods